MikeHopley/ftl-ships-guide/mantis-b.md

 Despite its apparent strength, this ship is vulnerable at the start because Mantis crew are terrible at repairs and fire-fighting.
 Plan routes that let you revisit a previous beacon and repair after a disaster.

 Mantis B’s nemesis is an Automated or Zoltan ship with a Small Bomb and Burst Laser 2.
-Even with **perfect** play, you’ll die about 1 time in 3.
-I’m not kidding.
+Even with **perfect** play, you’ll die about 1 time in 7.

 The quickest fix is engines.
 Engines-2 increases your odds of survival to 94%, engines-3 to nearly 100% and likely to take a lot less damage.
 If you see an immediate store, take it.
 You can sell Mantis Pheromones and buy engines-3.